165-Softtech-Patika-Java-Spring/bitirmeprojesi-sixper/README.md

-#CONSTRAINTS
+# CONSTRAINTS

 username and password must be alpha numerical <br>
-username length must be 3-20 long password length must be 7-30 long name and surname fields can be empty but maximum length is 30
+username length must be 3-20 long <br>
+password length must be 7-30 long <br>
+name and surname fields can be empty but maximum length is 30 <br>